ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Submodule Types

-The following sections define the three major types of submodules:
+The following sections define the three types of submodules:

 * A submodule Claims-Set
 * A nested token, which can be any valid EAT token, CBOR or JSON
 * The digest of a detached Claims-Set

-These are distinguished primarily by their data type which may be a map/object, string or array.

 #### Submodule Claims-Set

-This is simply a subordinate Claims-Set containing claims about the submodule.
+This is a subordinate Claims-Set containing claims about the submodule.

 The submodule claims-set is produced by the same Attester as the surrounding token.
 It is secured using the same mechanism as the enclosing token (e.g., it is signed by the same attestation key).
-It roughly corresponds to an Attester Target Environment as described in the RATS architecture.
+It roughly corresponds to an Attester Target Environment, as described in the RATS architecture.

 It may contain claims that are the same as its surrounding token or superior submodules.
 For example, the top-level of the token may have a UEID, a submod may have a different UEID and a further subordinate submodule may also have a UEID.

-The encoding of a submodule Claims-Set is always the same as the encoding as the token it is part of.
+The encoding of a submodule Claims-Set MUST be the same as the encoding as the token it is part of.

-This data type for this type of submodule is a map/object as that is the type of a Claims-Set.
+This data type for this type of submodule is a map/object.
+It is identified when decoding by it's type being a map/object.

 #### Nested Token